-DISCLOSURE BEFORE SALES IN COMMUNITY ASSOCIATIONS
+DISCLOSURE BEFORE SALES

 CAI believes that homeowners should be informed about association matters that may impact their decision to purchase a home/unit and will educate them about their personal rights and responsibilities with regard to the community association.
 Disclosure documents/resale certificates are invaluable consumer information tools because it is vital that buyers know what they are buying.
+Disclosure documents/resale certificates should be mandated by state statute to ensure that every buyer is aware of essential information relating to his new home or unit and the community association.